dhemery/dale.emery.name.dalefiction/site/content/posts/2006-11-jeremy-comes-home-chapter-9-scene-4-part-3.md

 ---
-categories:
-- Jeremy Comes Home
+title: "Jeremy Comes Home: Chapter 9, Scene 4 (part 3)"
 date: 2006/11/27 21:35:00
 tags:
+- Jeremy Comes Home
 - manuscript
-title: Jeremy Comes Home, Chapter 9, Scene 4 (part 3)
-comments: true
-published: true
-layout: post

 ---

 <em>[NOTE:  Okay, so the scene ends after all, and quite nicely if I do say so myself.]</em>